Algebraic vector bundles and $p$-local A^1-homotopy theory: Proofs of the main results

 We now analyze the behavior of $\tau$ under complex realization.
 To this end, recall that if $\iota: k \hookrightarrow \cplx$ is a fixed embedding, then the functor sending $X \in \Sm_k$ to $X(\cplx)$ equipped with its usual structure of a complex analytic space extends to a functor

 where $\mathscr{H}$ is the usual homotopy category.
-The functor at the level of homotopy categories is described in \cite[\S 4]{MV}, but one can actually construct a Quillen pair from a suitable model for $\ho{k}$.
+The functor at the level of homotopy categories is described in \cite[\S 4]{MV}, but complex realization can be realized as the left Quillen functor of a Quillen pair for a suitable model for $\ho{k}$ \cite[Theorem 1.4]{DIRealization} (in particular, it preserves homotopy colimits).